shashidhar-pothukuchi/hacker-news-cli/README.md

 # hn — a Hacker News command-line reader

-A small terminal client for Hacker News I built to learn Swift's concurrency model.
+A small terminal client for Hacker News I built to learn Swift

 It fetches the current top stories and prints them ranked.

-No dependencies, no API key (uses the public Firebase HN API).

 ## Run